d4rkr00t/evo/README.md

 ## TODO

-- [ ] Cache Improvements
-  - [ ] Tasks cache should not depend on other tasks in the workspace
-  - [ ] Workspace cache should only depend on the cache of the outputs of its dependencies
 - [ ] Support custom package manager (?)
 - [ ] Cache diagnostics
   - [ ] List of files that were used to create hash